dtbkhanh/dtbkhanh.github.io/_posts/2025-05-18-bibitor-inventory-sales-analysis.md

   <h2 id="2-2-vendor" style="font-weight: bold;">2.2.
 Vendor Performance Analysis</h2>
 </div>

+#### 📜 **SQL Script:** `02.
+Vendor Analysis.sql`

-The next step was to understand Bibitor's important relationships with its vendors, or suppliers.
-The **`Vendor Analysis.sql`** script provided a 360-degree view of supplier performance, aiming to find out which vendors were performing best, how efficient shipping costs were, and how much profit each vendor's products brought in.
+The next step involved understanding Bibitor's important relationships with its vendors, or suppliers.
+This analysis provided a 360-degree view of supplier performance, aiming to find out which vendors were performing best, how efficient shipping costs were, and how much profit each vendor's products brought in.

 ## 🔑 Key Actions & Questions:
 - **Top Vendor identification:** Which are the top suppliers by total spend, sales generated from their products, and quantity purchased?
+- **Item-level sales performance:** For each vendor, which specific inventory item is the most sold?
 - **Freight cost insights:** Which vendors contribute most to shipping costs, and how does freight impact the overall purchase cost from their goods?
 - **Profitability assessment:** What is the gross margin achieved from products supplied by each vendor, highlighting their true profit contribution?
 - **Temporal trends:** How do monthly purchase and sales trends look over time, indicating seasonality or growth?